musikele/blog-eleventy/_posts/2016/2016-01-28-why-groovy-is-not-that-famous.md

 #### Disdvantages

   * **During the first years of its life Groovy's performances were poor**.
 Very poor.
 This was mainly due to a feature of the JVM that was blocking dynamic languages.
 From Java7 a new feature called _invokeDynamic_ greatly improves dynamic code execution; the compiled groovy classes usually share the same execution time of Java (kind of).
-However, Groovy is still seen as the &#8220;slow&#8221; JVM language.
+However, Groovy is still seen as the "slow" JVM language.
 Let's change opinion!
   * **People coming from iterative Java will not understand functional paradigms** and will say that Groovy is too difficoult or crazy.
   * Many are asking, now that **Java8** is here and **supports lambda expressions** (aka _functional paradigm_), do we still need Groovy?
 Well, if you also need a dynamic _scripting_ language the answer is yes.